Creative, Features, Literature

 What are some of your career highlights so far?

-Winning the New Poet’s Prize in 2022 was definitely a highlight because it’s an accolade that positions you in a certain light.
+Winning the New Poet’s Prize in 2022 was definitely a highlight as you get to support putting a pamphlet together and it is a well-regarded prize for young poets.

 Can you tell us a bit more about the Cathedral’s sister charity, Volition?